Scenic Drives in the Georgia Mountains

 There are lots of great places to stop along these scenic routes!

 These North Ga scenic routes are on paved roads suitable for any car, but some attractions near these routes are along gravel or dirt roads.
-Choose to stay on the main roads or venture along the narrow paths to see even more of what the Georgia mountains offer.
+Choose to stay on the main roads or venture along the narrow paths to see more of what the Georgia mountains offer.
 The level of adventure is up to you!

 Stop at Scenic Overlooks